Grand Bend Beach: 31 Things to Do You’ll Absolutely Love (2023)

 30. Rock Glen Falls

-One of southwestern Ontario’s best kept secrets is the incredible historic and natural landmark of the Rock Glen Falls, tucked away in Arkona’s Rock Glen Conservation Area, just half an hour from Grand Bend.
+One of southwestern Ontario’s most beloved waterfalls and best kept secrets is Rock Glen Falls in Arkona, just half an hour from Grand Bend.

 We’ve written a whole post on planning a day trip to Rock Glen Falls so you know just what to expect!